Corn smut: Recipes of Mexico

-A simple Mexican-style succotash can be made from chorizo, onions, garlic, serrano peppers, huitlacoche, and shrimp with salsa taquera.
-The mild, earthy flavors of the huitlacoche blend nicely with the fats of the chorizo and bond to mellow out the heat from the peppers and salsa.
+Mexican-style succotash variants include chorizo, onions, garlic, serrano peppers, huitlacoche, and shrimp with salsa taquera.
+The flavor profile of huitlacoche combines with components of the chorizo, reducing the perceived heat of the peppers and salsa.

 Another Maya favorite on the Riviera Maya (Cancún to Tulum) is to add huitlacoche to omelets.
 Its earthy flavors bond with the fats that cook the eggs to mellow the flavors into a truffle-like taste.